EIN-1/Brain-Tic-Tac-Toe/README.md

 -   [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

-### Frameworks, Libraries & Programs Used
+### Libraries & Programs Used

 -   [Google Fonts:](https://fonts.google.com/) was used to import the 'Familjen and Grotesk' fonts into the style.css file which are used in this project.
 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
--   [iLoveIMG:](https://www.iloveimg.com/) was used for resizing image logo for the website.
+-   [iLoveIMG:](https://www.iloveimg.com/) was used for resizing images.
 -   [favicon:](https://www.favicon.cc/) was used to add icon in the browser.
 -   [logomaker:](https://www.logomaker.net/) was used to have a logo for aesthetic and UX purposes.
--   [iloveimg:](https://www.iloveimg.com/) was used to resize the logo I created to have a specific size.
+-   [remove image background](https://www.remove.bg/) was used to remove the logo background.

 ## Testing